amilz/cash-dispatch/README.md

 ## Architecture

-Cash Dispatch is built on the Solana blockchain and uses the Anchor framework.
+Dispatch is built on the Solana blockchain and uses the Anchor framework.
 Key components include:

 - Distribution Tree PDA: Manages the state of each distribution.
 - Merkle Root: Ensures secure and efficient verification of claims.